foundry-vtt-community/wiki.js/development/guides/handling-data.md

 ```

 Use case flowchart:
+1. I want to store a _lot_ of data and don't want it to affect performance -> **FileUpload with JSON**.
+Note that permissions might be set up on the world such that only the GM can upload files.
-1. I want to store data associated with a particular entity -> Flag.
+2. I want to store data associated with a particular entity -> **Flag**.
 Some entities are not editable by all clients and flags respect that.
-2. I want to store data not associated with a particular entity:
+3. I want to store data not associated with a particular entity:
-	  1. The data does not have to be shared between clients -> Setting, scope `client`.
+	  1. The data does not have to be shared between clients -> **Setting, scope `client`**.
  	  2. The data does have to shared between clients:
-		    1. All clients can access and modify -> Setting with a GM Proxy is the only way to do this, it is not pretty.
+		    1. All clients can access and modify -> **Setting with a GM Proxy** is the only way to do this, it is not pretty.
-		    2. All clients can access but only the GM can modify -> Setting, scope `world`, no workarounds needed.
+		    2. All clients can access but only the GM can modify -> **Setting, scope `world`**, no workarounds needed.

 > stub